daisukelab/project-ml/README.md

 - Goal, what should be achieved by this project.
 - Resource, what are resources expected to be available to this project.
-- Target users
+- Target users.
-- Metrics
+- Metrics.

 ### Strategy
 What are actions to achive goal by using what resources and policies.